 The error occurs because something prohibits the search function from initializing.
-Many users assume that it’s because of Cortana, but that’s not necessarily the case.
+Many users assume it’s because of Cortana, but that’s not necessarily true.
 Some users have also reported that the error occurs after restarting the system.
-This error has also been reported on Windows Server with the same event id 3104.
+This error was also reported on Windows Server with the same event id 3104.

 Enumerating user sessions to generate filter pools failed

 If you are already facing the error, try the following approach step by step to resolve the problem: